Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on your business activities in Seattle, WA, both you and your employees could use a company vehicle and deduct the associated costs.
+Depending on the nature of your Seattle, WA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 You can take this deduction using one of two methods:

 - Consider Fringe Benefits For Your Employees —